 When it comes to printing (of any kind) what we see on screen can look different to what is printed.
 Images will never look as vibrant as on screen and there are variations with colours due to the different colour modes but there are ways to improve this.
 While there are ways to get a more accurate colour match on screen to on print by calibrating your monitor, we still recommend editing your images and experimenting with settings until you reach the desired finish.

-There are several different image editing software packages available, one of our favourite being Adobe Lightroom due to it's user-friendliness and low cost options.
+There are several different image editing software packages available, some of our favourites being Canva (free and paid version with no editing experience required) or Adobe Lightroom due to it's user-friendliness and low cost options.
 Whichever software package you choose to use, there are a number of editing settings to play around with.
 Our recommendations for producing the best quality images are the following:

 - Increase the contrast of the image.

-- Increase both the saturation and vibrancy (the image should look brighter on screen than you wish it to look on paper.)
+- Increase both the saturation and vibrancy (the image should look brighter/more vibrant on screen than you wish it to look on paper, sometimes even too saturated to get the desired colours when printed)

 - Increase the sharpening to add more detail.

-- Depending on the image, you may also want to increase the brightness, but this can make the colours lighter.
+- Depending on the image, you may also want to increase the brightness, but this can make the colours lighter so it is a case of trial and error.

 .png)